 To exhibit comprehension and mastery of the core areas of public health, the student and Primary Reader will base the rubric around the MPH core competencies.
-The team will identify 3 to 5 learning objectives to analyze the problem, the solution, and the relevance of the problem to the public health agenda of improving population level health.
+The team will identify learning objectives to analyze the problem, the solution, and the relevance of the problem to the public health agenda of improving population level health.